 Beyond location, other influential variables include user behavior, app features, design, device support, monetization, and budget.
 Each of these factors will influence your choice of platforms in different ways.

-For example, there were more than 24,000 Android devices in 2020 with support for smartphones, tablets, TV sticks, etc. On the flip side, iOS is a closed platform that supports far less iPhone, iPod, and iPad devices.
+For example, there were more than 24,000 Android distinct devices in 2020 with support for smartphones, tablets, TV sticks, etc. On the flip side, iOS is a closed platform that supports far less iPhone, iPod, and iPad devices.

 5. Identify the Monetization Strategy

 Once you understand your user and recognize how to deliver the functionality they need, it’s time to put together a strategy for turning technical functions into financial revenue.

 After all, you need revenue to keep your app (and your entire business!) afloat.

 The mobile app space is a large market with revenues of over $581.9 billion in 2020.
 This figure is projected to hit the $582 billion mark by the end of 2020.
 In such an industry, one would expect that there would be established monetization strategies.